-If you follow the above treatment regimen, most symptoms of an upset stomach should subside within 48 hours.
+Most symptoms of an upset stomach should subside within 48 hours if you follow the above treatment regimen.
 If they don't, Crohn's disease is only one of a number of possible conditions that may be the culprit.

-In addition, a physician should be consulted if any of the following symptoms are present along with an upset stomach:
+You should consult a doctor if you have any of the following symptoms along with an upset stomach:

 - abdominal pain that doesn't improve after either a bowel movement or vomiting

 - diarrhea or vomiting that persists for more than 24 hours

 - diarrhea or vomiting at a rate of more than three times per hour